skeoop/skeoop.github.io/Lab13-solution.md

 ## 3. sortMoney

-This should not be a *generic method* but should have a wildcard:
+This should not be a *generic method* but should have a wildcard ("?"):
 ```java
 public static void sortMoney( List<? extends Valuable> valuables) {
     Comparator<Valuable> byValue =